Timothy Sykes

-Timothy Sykes is a penny stock trader who earned $1.65 million from a $12,415 Bar mitzvah gift through day trading while in college.
+Timothy Sykes is a penny stock trader and blogger who self-reported trading profits of $1.65 million from a $12,415 Bar mitzvah gift through day trading while in college.
+He runs a blog and subscription platform whose aim is to teach about how to trade penny stocks.
+According to a Forbes editorial piece, he made up to $20 million via subscriptions to this platform in 2015 alone.

 Career

-Sykes graduated from Tulane University in 2003 with a bachelor's degree in philosophy and a minor in business.
-While at Tulane, Sykes routinely cut class to day trade.
-In 2003 he founded Cilantro Fund Management, a small short bias hedge fund, using $1 million mostly from his friends and family.
-After initially seeing profits the fund shut down 3 years later after heavy losses.
+Timothy Sykes graduated from Tulane University in 2003 with a bachelor's degree in philosophy and a minor in business.
+He is Jewish.
+While at Tulane, Sykes routinely cut classes to day trade.
+In 2003 he founded Cilantro Fund Management, a small-short bias hedge fund, using $1 million mostly from his friends and family.
+After initially acquiring profits the fund shut down 3 years later due to heavy losses.

 In 2006, Sykes was included on Trader Monthlys "30 Under 30" list of up-and-coming traders in the market, a selection which editor Randall Lane later called "our worst pick" among the chosen honorees.
 Sykes claimed that the Cilantro Fund was "the number one long-short microstock hedge fund in the country, according to Barclays"; Lane later discovered that the rating came from "the Barclay Group," a small research company based in Fairfield, Iowa, and not the well-known Barclays British bank.

 In 2008 Sykes attempted to recreate his initial investing success by again starting with $12,415.

 Sykes self-published An American Hedge Fund: How I Made $2 Million as a Stock Operator & Created a Hedge Fund in 2007.
 The book documented Sykes' experiences as a day-trader and the difficulties he encountered in attempting to start a hedge fund.

 In 2012, Sykes created "Miss Penny Stock," a financial beauty pageant among the female representatives for his brand and company.